Efendi72/Efendi72/README.md

 ## Hi there 👋

+A finance professional who is passionate about building models and creating technology that give access to more people.

-As a finance professional for over 20 years, I have built many financial models and valuation studies for capital budgeting, debt restructuring, and merger & acquisition for various industries.
-Building models and analyzing data have been my passion.
+Throughout my twenty-year professional career, I have built many financial models for capital budgeting, debt restructuring, and merger & acquisition for various industries.

 During lockdown due to Covid 19 pandemic in 2000, I got introduced to data science and started learning Python and R programming languages and taking data science courses.